vmware-tanzu/community-edition/docs/designs/package-repositories-and-versioning.md

 ## Proposal

-The proposed process will flow much the same as the existing manual process.
+The proposed process will follow much the same as the existing manual process.
 It is well within the realm of possibility to automate much, if not all of the process to update package versions.
 By replacing manual steps with code and automation, many of the questions asked above will be addressed and answered.

 Before trying to automate the process, we first need to address the directory structure of the existing packages.